lucasfcosta/project-euler-javascript/README.md

 If you don't want to lint your code and check for code-style related issues you can run `gulp mocha`, otherwise just run `gulp test`.

+To check the last solution only you should run `gulp testLast`.

 ### Other Configurations